beginning of content

 If you experience thunderstorm asthma, you should follow your asthma action plan (if you have one) and use your asthma inhaler as prescribed.

-If thunderstorm asthma is causing recurrent, severe symptoms, your allergy specialist may recommend allergen immunotherapy.
+If thunderstorm asthma is causing recurrent, severe symptoms, you may need to see an allergy specialist.
+They may recommend allergen immunotherapy.

 Can thunderstorm asthma be prevented?